 Here’s what I looked like before eyebrow microblading.
 I looked like a naked mole rat – and no one ever stopped to tell me, not even my friends!
 I’ve never plucked or trimmed my brows before either.

 And here’s the after!
-I have eyebrows now!!
+Not only do I have eyebrows now, I have perfect brows!
 The photo above was taken the very next day after I got my eyebrows microbladed so they were SO dark.
 Kristin did warn me that I was going to look like Angry Birds for the first two weeks and she wasn’t joking.

 Here’s a graphic that a fan sent me: